Joemillard/global_pollinator_dataset/README.md

 There are five key files in this repository:

 * 'global_polllinating_confirmation_manual-edit.csv' is the original direct evidence csv aggregated from the output of the Ecography paper (i.e. any animal genus found in a pollination related abstract), editing following my initial check of abstracts.
 Each of the columns are described below: <br>
-		-- 'aggregated.scientific_name.i.' refers to each of the unique found in the initial scrape <br>
+		-- 'aggregated.scientific_name.i.' refers to each of the unique genera found in the initial scrape <br>
 		-- 'unique_class' refers to the taxonomic class of each genus <br>
 		-- 'unique_order' refers to the taxonomic order of each genus<br>
 		-- 'unique_family' refers to the taxonomic family of each genus<br>
 		-- 'unique_loc' refers to the set of unique Scopus IDs in which each genus was found<br>
 		-- 'DOI_count' refers to the number of abstracts in which that genus was found<br>
 		-- 'unique_year' refers to the set of unique years of the abstracts in which that genus was found<br>
 		-- 'unique_name' refers to the set of unique countries in which that genus was found<br>
 		-- 'unique_level' refers to the set of unique levels at which that taxonomic record was matched with the Catalogue of Life (see Ecography paper)<br>
-		-- 'Pollinating evidence/reference' is a binomial variable created on my initial pass through the abstracts fir each genus, in which I assigned a Yes/No for to indicate whether that genus is a likely pollinator<br>
+		-- 'Pollinating evidence/reference' is a binomial variable created on my initial pass through the abstracts for each genus, in which I assigned a Yes/No to indicate whether that genus is a likely pollinator<br>
 		-- 'Pollinating confidence' refers to the direct level of confidence assigned for each 'Y' above (see Nat Comms paper)<br>

 * 'confirmed_pollinating_families_04_edit' is the list of unique families with some evidence of pollination from the above direct evidence check, edited following my check of each family.